 Fourth, stocks have tax advantages compared to some other investments.
 If a stock mutual fund that you bought 10 years ago has doubled in value, do you know what your tax obligation is?
 Zero.
 Nothing.
 You incur a tax obligation only when you sell it, not as it appreciates.
 And if held over a year, it’s taxed at a lower tax rate than interest or a salary.

-Fifth, if you are in love with a company (e.g., Tesla or Apple or Walmart), put 10% of your money there and 90% in the S&P 500 index fund.
+Fifth, if you are in love with a company (e.g., Tesla or Apple or Walmart), put 10% of your money there and 90% in the S&P 500 index funds.
+In October 2022 I bought Nvidia, whose GPU chips initially made for gamers became the go-to chips for Artificial Intelligence, and by June 2024 it had increased by 900%; maybe luck but more likely my aerospace engineering background.

 Finally, back in the day, the rule of thumb was that stocks make more sense for younger people, but those at or nearing retirement should instead own bonds instead of stocks.
 That's no longer the case; for more on this go here.